Microsoft Teams Link Preview — URL Unfurl Guide & Fix

 Teams requires og:title at minimum.
 Without it, Teams may show only a raw URL with no preview card.

-Teams' unfurl bot cannot access pages behind Microsoft 365 authentication, VPNs, or other access controls — even within a Teams organisation.
-The URL must be reachable from the public internet for Teams to unfurl it.
+Teams' unfurl bot cannot access pages behind authentication, VPNs, or other access controls — even within a Teams tenant.
+The URL must be reachable from the public internet.

 Teams requires the image URL to be publicly accessible over HTTPS.
-Images smaller than ~200×200 px may be ignored.
+Images smaller than ~200×200 px may be ignored, and anything behind a hotlink allowlist will fail.

-If your server is slow to respond or returns an error, Teams may skip the preview silently and cache the failure.
+If your server is slow to respond or returns an error to the Teams bot, Teams may skip the preview silently and cache the failure.

 <meta property="og:title" content="Your Page Title" />